Chijindu7/docs/content/get-started/start-your-journey/setting-up-your-profile.md

 ---
-title: Setting up your profile
+Title: Setting up your profile
-shortTitle: Set up your profile
+Short Title: Set up your profile
-intro: Your profile tells people who you are and what you're interested in.
+Intro: Your profile tells people who you are and what you're interested in.
-versions:
+Versions:
   fpt: '*'
   ghes: '*'
   ghec: '*'
-topics:
+Topics:
   - Profile
   - Accounts
-type: how_to
+Type: how_to
-redirect_from:
+Redirect_from:
   - /get-started/quickstart/setting-up-your-profile
 ---

 ## About your profile

-Your profile page on {% data variables.product.prodname_dotcom %} is a place where people can find out more about you.
+Your profile page on {% data variables.product.prodname_dotcom %} is a place where people can learn more about you.
 You can use your profile to:

 * **Share** your interests and skills.
 * **Showcase** your projects and contributions.